microsoft/fhir-server-samples/README.md

 .\Create-FhirServerSamplesEnvironment.ps1 -EnvironmentName <ENVIRONMENTNAME> -UsePaaS $true
 ```

-and to include the ADF pipeline:
+and to include the ADF pipeline if using the PaaS Impl.:

 ```PowerShell
 .\Create-FhirServerSamplesEnvironment.ps1 -EnvironmentName <ENVIRONMENTNAME> -UsePaaS $true -DeployAdf $true